alinex/node-codedoc/README.md

 all depends on who will write it and mostly who should use it.

-In my projects I can answer the last statement easily because I write it and I will use it and also some other guys using my modules.
+In my projects I can answer the last statement easily because I write it and I will use it and some other guys may be using my modules.
 After getting that clear I saw that mostly I have to decide how it should be.

 Someone said good code didn't need any documentation but I disagree and will say documentation may be extended with good code.
 I don't want to repeat to much information already in the code.
-The documentation should also concentrate on the things the user needs and don't mix internal developer API for mostly external use.
+The documentation should also concentrate on the things the user needs and don't mix internal developer API for mostly external users.
+Good examples are very useful because developers will often look at them and search the details in the text arround afterwards.

-With all these thoughts I created this tool as in between.
-It should display markdown documentation meant to explain how things go with external API.
-This all displayed in a modern web interface viewable on any device.
-So I mixed the docco/docker.js concept of doc + code with JsDoc tags for API and some minimal code analyzeation.
+With all these thoughts I created this tool as in between of the existing tools.
+The documentation should be easy to write and be right beside the code (it may get not updated if I have to do it in a separate file).
+I decided to use markdown as documentation format and write extra files meant to explain how things go in general.
+But if it goes deeper and alongside the code I put the markdown just above the code in comment blocks.
+To get a consistent API display for all methods and functions I allow to use JsDoc tags for API and add some autodetected information from code analyzation.
+This all have to be transformed to be displayed in a modern web interface viewable on any device and searchable (at least through google).

 As I sometimes also read documentation about the internal structure and API I added another mode called code view which is designed for the internal module developer.
+To decide which documentation element belongs to the internal developer and which to the general documentation I used different comment blocks in each language.
+I also mixed the docco/docker.js concept of doc + code for the internal documentation.

 Workflow